dnlbui/lsnail-payroll-app/README.md

    Login and registration of users
-   Management of employees, including creation, editing, and deletion of employee tickets Creation and sending of invoices to customers, (TBD) with the ability to view the status of the invoice
+   Management of employees, including creation, editing, and deletion of employee tickets Creation and sending of invoices to customers, (OTW) with the ability to view the status of the invoice

 Installation